C0rn3j/cachyOS-website/src/content/post/2411-kernel-autofdo.md

 The `make pacman-pkg` option uses a simplified PKGBUILD to package the kernel, and I had more success with this method.
 Therefore, we will proceed with this approach.

+## Supported CPUs

+- AMD: Zen 3 (Only EPYCs with BRS) and Zen4 / Zen5
+- Intel: All CPUs, which are supporting LBR (likely any cpu after haswell)

 ## **Cloning and Configuring the Kernel**

 In this section, we will clone the Linux kernel and configure it for AutoFDO.
 Additionally, we will enable ThinLTO for further optimization.